Houserville, Pennsylvania

 Houserville is an unincorporated community and census-designated place (CDP) in Centre County, Pennsylvania, United States.
 It is part of the State College, Pennsylvania Metropolitan Statistical Area.
 The population was 1,814 at the 2010 census.

 History

 Two archaeological sites, known as the Houserville and Tudek sites, are located between Houserville and State College.
 Once used in the production of stone tools, the sites may be 10,000 years old.
 Both are listed on the National Register of Historic Places.

+Houserville is named after Jacob Houser, who settled in the village in 1788.
+Houser owned a woolen mill and factory in the area that produced blankets and fabrics and shipped its products as far as Baltimore until 1912.

 Geography

 Houserville is located in southern Centre County at 40°49′41″N 77°49′42″W (40.828129, -77.828301), in the northern part of College Township.
 It is bordered to the south by the community of Lemont, also in College Township.

 Houserville is 3 mi northeast of the center of the borough of State College.
 Interstate 99 and U.S. Route 322 merge just to the west of Houserville; the most direct access to the highways is from Pennsylvania Route 26 in Lemont.

 According to the United States Census Bureau, the Houserville CDP has a total area of 2.84 km2, all land.
 Spring Creek forms the western edge of the CDP, flowing northward towards Bald Eagle Creek, a tributary of the West Branch Susquehanna River.